 The results gave a generally positive evaluation, and the effectiveness of the Board of Directors is thus judged to be ensured.

 Going forward, the Company will fully discuss the issues identified in this evaluation and strive to respond swiftly, while continuing to make progress on initiatives to enhance the function of the Board of Directors, with the aim of further enhancing corporate governance.
+Moreover, we will aim to achieve a sustainable increase in corporate value by promoting sustainable management.

 Outside Director, Audit & Supervisory Committee Member